Highlights from the Ratings and Financial Report for Charter Communications Inc. (CHTR)

 Wolfe Research gave a rating of “Underperform” to CHTR, setting the target price at $621 in the report published on January 03rd of the current year.

-During the last 5 trading sessions, CHTR fell by -1.95%, which changed the moving average for the period of 200-days by -9.09% in comparison to the 20-day moving average, which settled at $604.29.
-In addition, Charter Communications Inc. saw -13.95% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, CHTR rose by +8.81%, which changed the moving average for the period of 200-days by -6.50% in comparison to the 20-day moving average, which settled at $592.74.
+In addition, Charter Communications Inc. saw -6.37% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CHTR starting from Rutledge Thomas, who sale 44,894 shares at the price of $675.29 back on Nov 23.
-After this action, Rutledge Thomas now owns 3,579 shares of Charter Communications Inc., valued at $30,316,267 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CHTR starting from Winfrey Christopher L, who purchase 2,750 shares at the price of $591.96 back on Feb 01.
+After this action, Winfrey Christopher L now owns 49,256 shares of Charter Communications Inc., valued at $1,627,886 using the latest closing price.

 Stock Fundamentals for CHTR